leixiangwu/CSE509-Rootkit/README.txt

 - There is an array specified in includes.h.
 This array called HIDDEN_FILES has a few different file names.
 Add whatever file you would like to test and load the module.
 Verify that this file can not be ls'd or opened.
+4) Hide the module from lsmod
+- Load the module and run lsmod.
+All other modules except "rootkit" will be displayed.
+You can also remove the function "remove rootkit" to check that lsmod would show it otherwise.

 Resources: